shokobata/WhatPulse-Alternative/README.md

 * Monitoring the number of scrolls (Each click when using the scroll wheel)
 * Monitoring the most used keyboard letter
 * Monitoring of daily metrics separate from lifetime.
-* Manual reset function for daily metrics (it'll automatically reset on next date regardless)
+* Manual reset function for daily metrics (Red button, it'll automatically reset on next date regardless)
+* Letters table sorted by Max to Min value to display each alphabet letter count (Greens buttons are for them)
 * A GUI to display all of the data mentioned above
 * A backup system